Viceroy (cigarette): In popular culture

-There is a packet of Viceroy cigarettes on the table in 12 Angry Men (1957 film).
+There is a packet of Viceroy cigarettes on the table in 12 Angry Men.

 It lays in front of juror number 8 played by Henry Fonda.

 Music

-Canadian singer-songwriter Mac DeMarco made a song called "Ode to Viceroy", a tribute to his favorite brand of cigarettes.
+Canadian singer-songwriter Mac DeMarco wrote a song called "Ode to Viceroy", a tribute to his favorite brand of cigarettes.
 The song was recorded on his album 2 in June 2012 and was released in October 2012.

 In an interview on Thrasher Magazine, Mac said about the song:

 A lot of people don't even understand that that's a reference to cigarettes because that brand doesn't exist in a lot of places in the world.
 It used to be a big American cigarette brand. ...
 The idea of the song isn't, like, try cigarettes!
 It's more, like, I have an addiction!
 In Canada all of the cigarettes are really, really moderated by the government so they wouldn't do anything and that's a good thing.